SyncfusionExamples/sorting-the-property-items-of-wpf-propertygrid/README.md

 # Sorting the Property Items of WPF PropertyGrid
+This repository demonstrates how to sort property items in the Syncfusion WPF PropertyGrid control using the built‑in SortDirection feature.
+The sample shows how properties can be displayed in ascending, descending, or unsorted order, helping developers organize and present object properties more effectively in WPF applications.

+## Overview
-The PropertyGrid control in WPF is a powerful and convenient way to display and edit the public properties of an object at runtime.
-By default, properties are shown in the order in which they are declared in the underlying class.
-While this approach works for simple objects, it can reduce readability and usability when dealing with large or complex data models.
-Applying sorting helps users quickly locate, understand, and modify properties.
+The Syncfusion WPF PropertyGrid allows developers to view and edit the properties of an object at runtime.
+By default, property items can be sorted based on their property names.
+This example illustrates how to:
+- Enable property sorting
+- Change the sorting direction
+- Disable sorting to preserve custom or declared property order

-Why Sort Property Items?
+## Why Sort Property Items?

-## Improves clarity when working with many properties
 Groups logically related settings together
 Enhances navigation and overall editing efficiency Provides a more professional and user‑friendly UI